openstack/charm-deployment-guide/deploy-guide/source/install-maas.rst

 Rename the newly commissioned nodes to something more appealing or meaningful.

 To change the name of a node, select it from the **Machines** page and use the name field in the top-left.
-Here we've used 'os-compute01' through 'os-compute04' for the four cloud nodes and 'os-juju01' for the Juju controller node.
+Here we've used 'node1' through 'node4' for the four cloud nodes and 'controller' for the Juju controller node.

 .. note::